sveltejs/rfcs/text/0000-targeted-slots.md

 <svelte:element targeted:name2 this="div">Foo</svelte:element>
 ```

-This is an example of simple exclusion, by using a separate name.
+This is an example of simple exception, by using a separate name.
 In one place there is both `click` and `mouseover`, and in another place there is only `click`.